Trusted WordPress tutorials, when you need them most.

 Wordfence Malware Scanner

-Wordfence comes with a powerful scanner which is highly customizable to meet your hosting environment and security concerns.
+Wordfence comes with a powerful scanner that is highly customizable to meet your hosting environment and security concerns.

 By default, the scan is enabled with limited scan settings (to save server resources on shared hosting plans).